-Travellers coming from the airport get a true taste of the desert as they drive past sand dunes, camels, and Bedouin tents clearly visible.
-Once in the city, visitors can have a picnic on the Dammam Corniche, take a walk on Al Morjan Island, and eat dinner and tour the cultural museum at the Heritage Village.
+Travellers coming from the airport get a true taste of the desert as they drive past sand dunes, camels and Bedouin tents.
+Once in the city, visitors can have a picnic on the Dammam Corniche, take a walk on Al Marjan Island and eat dinner and tour the cultural museum at the Heritage Village.

 Located about 19 miles (30km) from the city, Half Moon Bay is a popular recreational spot and weekend excursion from Dammam.
-Known for excellent scuba diving, fishing, and sailing, the area has several public beaches, as well as entertainment areas, King Fahad Coastal City, and Palm Beach Resort.
+Known for excellent scuba diving, fishing and sailing, the area has several public beaches as well as the entertaining Palm Beach Resort.